OctopusDeploy/docs/docs/how-to/get-a-database-backup-and-encrypt-the-master-key.md

 3. Upload your database backup and encrypted master key

 In your email or forum thread with Octopus support, we will provide you with a secure and private link in which you can upload your database backup and encrypted master key to.
-Only we have access to view and download these.
+Only we have access to view and download these, and we will only allow upload access to it.
+We will also ensure your forum thread is marked as private if it hasn't already been, to ensure only you and our team can see the link.